 - The pitcher is tapped in order to compress the foam

 - One to two shots of rich, strong espresso is prepared and poured at the bottom of the serving cup

 - Steamed milk is poured, starting at the center and moving in a circle towards the outer edge.

 - The drink is topped with a soft layer of foam.
 Unlike the latte, this is flatter, less thick foam.

 And it’s not as simple as rising inflation.
-One thing truly pushes the price of coffee further up is that production of coffee beans has decreased.
+One thing that truly pushes the price of coffee further up is that the production of coffee beans has decreased.
 After five consecutive years of growth, production of Columbian coffee, in particular, was projected to decrease significantly.

-Even as early as 2015, scientists were sounding the alarm that climate change would impact coffee bean production, wirth changing temperatures set to cause harm to coffee beans in Latin America in parMaking a cappuccino at home, first of all, can save you some money.
+Even as early as 2015, scientists were sounding the alarm that climate change would impact coffee bean production, with changing temperatures set to cause harm to coffee beans in Latin America in parMaking a cappuccino at home, first of all, can save you some money.
 The price of coffee is on the rise if you already thought it was expensive.
 Last June, Starbucks announced an increase in the price of all their coffee drinks, with an average increase of ten to twenty cents each.

 But before you boycott Starbucks, know this is part of a continuing trend.
 Coffee shops across the nation have raised prices on all of their drinks, from signature brews to specialties like cappuccino.ticular, with as much as a thirty-five percent decrease in coming years for certain varieties of coffee.